kubernetes/website/content/en/docs/tasks/administer-cluster/memory-manager.md

 ### Device plugin resource API

-By employing [Resource API](/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins/), the information about reserved memory for each container can be retrieved through `ContainerMemory` message.
+By employing the [API](/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins/), the information about reserved memory for each container can be retrieved, which is contained in protobuf `ContainerMemory` message.

 ## {{% heading "whatsnext" %}}